Careers Information Advice and Guidance at The Warriner

 The Warriner School has a strategy for the careers advice and guidance we provide to young people.
 The strategy is embedded within a clear framework outlined below.
-It reflects the school’s ethos and meets the needs of all students.
+It reflects the school’s ethos and aims to meet the needs of all students.
 We provide access to a range of activities that inspire young people, including employer talks, a careers fair, motivational speakers, college and university visits, coaches and mentors.
 We also consider the needs of pupils who require more sustained or intensive support before they are ready to make career decisions.
-High quality mentoring is an important part in the delivery of impartial careers advice.
+High quality mentoring is an important part of delivering against the duty of the school to deliver impartial careers advice.

-Careers education is provided across the year groups during tutorial time where weekly activities, appropriate to the year group, are provided during specific terms throughout the school year.
+Careers education is provided across the year groups during tutorial time where weekly activities, tailored to the year group, are provided at specific times throughout the school year.

-From the start of life at The Warriner pupils are coached in raising their awareness of the reason that they are at school at all.
-The greater this awareness, the clearer the goals of the pupils and the more motivatied they become.
-This self-motivation is priceless in terms of success for our children.
+From the start of life at The Warriner pupils are coached into being aware of the reason that they are at school at all.
+The greater this awareness, the clearer the goals of the students and the more motivation is evident.
+This self-motivation is invaluable in terms of success for young people.
 We actively encourage the ‘I want to be a…’ philosophy from an early age.

 Year 7- Focus: Personal Attributes -developing self-awareness with a view to future career choices